mifan002/MarketSimulation_RL/To-Do/Economic Models of Competition.md

 - dynamic competition (more than one time period)
 - possible for sustaining collusion

-# 1. About Game theory
+# Appendix 1 - About Game theory
 ## 1.1 Why game theory
 - because oligopoly is more related to game-theoretic situations, ratehr than decision-theoretic situations
 ## 1.1.1 decision-theoretic